 If the HEERF II Lumberjack Account Authorization form is not completed or if the preferences is to have funds sent directly to the student, the grant funds will be sent via direct deposit or paper check as designated in the LOUIE account, without applying to any charges on the account.

 To check or update information in LOUIE, login in here.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 One section of the CARES Act established the Higher Education Emergency Relief fund, which affords the opportunity for NAU to provide emergency grants to students to help defray expenses related to COVID-19.
 There is additional funding for universities for expenses related to the disruption of campus operations due to the pandemic.

 NAU applied for funding from the federal U.S. Department of Education based on the guidelines in the CARES Act.
-We received funding on May 6, 2020 and disbursed 52% of the funds in the spring and summer.
-The remaining funds will be disbursed during the fall.
+We received $11.7 million in May, 2020 and have distributed 95% of those funds as of February 10, 2021.

 Eligible expenses could include a variety of expenses related to the COVID-19 pandemic and its impact on your academics.
 Some potential examples are: money spent for unanticipated travel, emergency child care due to extended school closures, and technology expenses.

 No. According to the IRS: Emergency financial aid grants under the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic, such as unexpected expenses for food, housing, course materials, technology, health care, or childcare, are qualified disaster relief payments under section 139 of the Internal Revenue Code.
 This grant is not includible in your gross income.

 No. Grants are a type of financial assistance that do not need to be repaid.